machineboy2045/angular-selectize/README.md

-angular-selectize2
+angular-selectize
 ==================
 This is an Angular.js directive for Brian Reavis's selectize jQuery plugin (http://brianreavis.github.io/selectize.js/).
-It supports 2-way model binding, ng-required, and 2-way binding of the options.

-I decided to adapt Selectize for Angular after being disatisfied with the performance of ui-select2 when there were many options on the page.

 ##Please Note!
 Add the directive to `<div>` elements.
 It will not work with `<select>` because of conflicts with ngOptions.